What is nausea and vomiting?

 Who is more likely to experience nausea and vomiting?

 Nausea and vomiting can occur in both children and adults.
 People who are undergoing cancer treatments, such as radiation therapy or chemotherapy, have an increased risk of nausea and vomiting.
 Pregnant women in their first trimester may also experience nausea and vomiting, commonly referred to as "morning sickness."
-It is estimated that 50 to 90% of pregnant women experience nausea, while 25 to 55% experience vomiting.
+It is estimated that 50 to 90 percent of pregnant women experience nausea, while 25 to 55 percent experience vomiting.